-- Received unmodified opinion from our fiscal year 2021 audit. - Awarded the Certificate Achievement for Excellence Financial Reporting the Government Finance Officers Association (GFOA) for the County's Comprehensive Annual Financial Report for the fiscal year ended September 30, 2021 for the 40th consecutive year. - Received GFOA Award for Outstanding Achievement in Popular Annual Financial Reporting for the Citizens' Financial Report for the fiscal year ended September 30, 2021 for the third consecutive year.
+- Received unmodified opinion from our fiscal year 2021 audit. - Awarded the Certificate of .
+Achievement for Excellence in Financial Reporting by the Government Finance Officers Association (GFOA) for the County's Comprehensive Annual Financial Report for the fiscal year ended September 30, 2021 for the 40th consecutive year. - Received GFOA Award for Outstanding Achievement in Popular Annual Financial Reporting for the Citizens' Financial Report for the fiscal year ended September 30, 2021 for the third consecutive year.